kris-ai/time_series_homework/solution/.ipynb_checkpoints/README-checkpoint.md

 **1. Based on your time series analysis, would you buy the yen now?**

-Depending on your level of risk tolerance, now may be a good time to buy the yen.
+Depending on your level of risk tolerance, not may be a good time to buy the yen.

 **2. Is the risk of the yen expected to increase or decrease?**